turingschool/career-development-curriculum/module_two/outreach_and_networking.md

 ### Networking 101
 Another way to connect with people and begin relationships is through attending networking events and utilizing social media.

-Whole Group: tell me something about someone else in your cohort, why do you remember that?
-Reframe networking as making new friendships

 #### Analyze Comfort Level
 When it comes to networking, you'll want to consider your working style.
 Where do you fall on the introversion/extroversion spectrum?
 This will help you understand where you'll be comfortable in networking situations.